A person taking deliberate first steps on a path

 Growing Your Program

-I've seen this play out countless times.
-A company launches with a simple newsletter signup, implements basic privacy measures, and then three years later they're processing payment information, health data, and employee records with the same controls they had on day one.
-That's where you get into trouble.
+I have seen this play out too many times.
+A company launches with a simple newsletter signup, implements basic privacy measures, and then three years later they are processing payment information, health data, and employee records with the same controls they had on day one.
+That is where you get into trouble.

 Right-Sizing Your Approach

-The key is to do proper risk assessments or threat modeling based on where you actually are.
-If you're pre-revenue with no users yet, you don't need the same privacy apparatus as a Series C company with enterprise clients demanding vendor assessments.
+The key is to do proper risk assessments based on where you actually are.
+If you are pre-revenue with no users yet, you do not need the same privacy apparatus as a Series C company with enterprise clients demanding vendor assessments.

 Then, as you grow, layer in more controls.
 Add vendor assessments when you start working with third parties.
 Implement more rigorous access controls when your team expands.
 Build out proper consent management when your data processing gets more complex.

 Walk before you run.
-Your privacy program should be a living thing that matures with your business, not a compliance checklist you ignore after ticking the boxes once.
+Your privacy program should mature with your business, not be a compliance checklist you ignore after ticking the boxes once.

-If you're trying to figure out what right-sized privacy looks like for your business, or you need help building a program that can scale with you, reach out.
-I work with development teams and CTOs to implement practical privacy frameworks that actually fit where you are today, not where you might be in five years.
+If you are trying to figure out what right-sized privacy looks like for your business, or you need help building a program that can scale with you, reach out.